Background pattern

 The active ingredient is bevacizumab.

-Appearance of the product and contents of the package
+Appearance of the Product and Package Contents

 VEGZELMA is a concentrate for solution for infusion.
-The concentrate is a transparent, colorless to pale brown liquid contained in a glass vial with a rubber stopper.
+The concentrate is a clear, colorless to pale brown liquid contained in a glass vial with a rubber stopper.
 Each vial contains either 100 mg of bevacizumab in 4 ml of solution or 400 mg of bevacizumab in 16 ml of solution.
 Each package of VEGZELMA contains 1 vial or 10 vials.

 Marketing Authorization Holder